StellarSand/privacy-settings/Privacy Settings/Windows-11.md

   ```
   notepad C:\Windows\System32\drivers\etc\hosts
   ```
-- In this hosts file add the following line at the bottom & save:
+- In this hosts file add the following line at the bottom & save it:
   ```
   0.0.0.0	remoteassistance.support.services.microsoft.com
   ```